lifebit-ai/gwas/docs/usage_and_parameters.md

 - **--programme** : Under development.
 It will allow the user to select between cohorts.
 - **--plink_output_chr** : Encoding for chromosome representation (chr or not prefix for example) for plink.
 Default value is set to `'chrM'`.
 Other supported options are '26' (plink default), 'M', 'MT', '0M', 'chr26', 'chrM', and 'chrMT'.
 See [plink docs](https://www.cog-genomics.org/plink/1.9/data#irreg_output) for more detailed explanation of each represantion
 - **--plink_new_id_max_allele_len** : Max length allowed for INDELS.
 Default value is set to `1000`.
 See [plink docs](https://www.cog-genomics.org/plink/2.0/data) for more detailed explanation of the parameter.
+- **--plink_vcf_half_call**: Mode of interpretation for half calls in the VCF file (eg '0/.').
+Default mode has been set to 'm' which corresponds to missng.
+See [plink docs](https://www.cog-genomics.org/plink/2.0/input#vcf_half_call) for more detailed explanation of the parameter.

 ## **Binary**